Cavaliers end 12-game home skid, beat Hawks 127-105

 Atlanta’s All-Star guard was 8 of 17 from from the field.
 John Collins scored 23 points and rookie Cam Reddish had 16.

-“Everybody is thinking about where they’re going and when their plane is going to leave (for the break), so it happens sometimes,” Young said.

-The Cavaliers had highlight-reel plays that brought Cleveland’s bench players and the crowd to their feet several times.
+The Cavaliers finally remembered what it’s like to have fun during a game with highlight-reel plays that brought Cleveland’s bench players and the crowd to their feet several times.

 Thompson added a personal flurry in the second quarter.
-He hit 3-pointers from the top of the key on back-to-back possessions and ran upcourt with his arms in the air.
+The 6-foot-9 center hit 3-pointers from the top of the key on back-to-back possessions and ran upcourt with his arms in the air.
 He drove into the lane and finished with a resounding dunk the next time down the court.

 Drummond later dribbled upcourt after grabbing a rebound, passed to Darius Garland, who made an underhand lob pass to Nance for a dunk.